peteroupc/peteroupc.github.io/random.md

-A detailed discussion of other methods to generate random numbers or integers that follow a given distribution, such as a normal, geometric, binomial, or discrete weighted distribution, or that fall within a given range, is outside the scope of this page, however.;  I have written about this in [another document](https://peteroupc.github.io/randomfunc.html).
+A detailed discussion of other methods to generate random numbers or integers that follow a given distribution, such as a normal, geometric, binomial, or discrete weighted distribution, or that fall within a given range, is outside the scope of this page, however;  I have written about this in [another document](https://peteroupc.github.io/randomfunc.html).

 In my opinion, new programming languages should include methods corresponding to the two given above in their standard libraries -- one set for unpredictable-random generators, and another